HSJ Awards 2024 - Medicines, Pharmacy and Prescribing Initiative of the Year

 Eligibility

-Open to NHS organisations and wider public sector third parties working in partnership with the NHS who have made real progress in driving transformation through medicines and prescribing.
-You will need to be able to demonstrate cost savings, efficiencies and/or improved patient outcomes.
+Open to NHS organisations and wider public health and care third-sector organisations working in partnership with the NHS who have made real progress in driving transformation through medicines and prescribing.

 Ambition